 Well, it might not always be fun but at least it can be easier.
 The medical community may have been slow to try to help women deal with menopause, but today, several new telemedicine startups are focused on improving women’s lives.

-If you’re looking for a way to learn about and treat menopause symptoms, Gennev and Rory provide a modern approach for the modern day women.
-And these two companies are totally focused on the needs of women, so they take your health seriously and offer a potpourri of treatments for menopause-related symptoms.
+If you’re looking for a way to learn about and treat menopause symptoms, you can count on Gennev and Rory to provide a modern approach for modern women.
+Both will take your health seriously and offer a potpourri of treatments for menopause-related symptoms.
 But which is better?
 We’ll dive deeper into each brand’s unique offering, but first….

 What is telemedicine, and is it legit?